jbleakleycode/kb_chatbot/README.md

 To run the application: 'steamlit run bot.py'

-Slides explaining the original application and future optimisations can be found at: https://docs.google.com/presentation/d/1WmJPYnvyyLaNWsLOjwuwy1qQumegAg9pnBtlpgj_ghY/edit#slide=id.p1
+Slides explaining the original application and future optimisations can be found at (Neo4j internal only): https://docs.google.com/presentation/d/1WmJPYnvyyLaNWsLOjwuwy1qQumegAg9pnBtlpgj_ghY/edit#slide=id.p1